Your Feelings are Wrong! Growing Up with a Narcissistic Parent.

 You grew up in family where your feelings didn’t matter.
 Where submission and complacency were essential to survival.
-Where, if you had a different opinion, belief, or outlook, you were wrong.
+Where, if you had a different opinion, you were wrong.

 Dynamics of a Narcissistic Family

-Affection is conditional.
-A narcissistic parent will show affection and praise for a child’s accomplishments but criticism and cruelty for a child’s perceived failures or inadequacies.
+Affection is Conditional.
+A narcissistic parent will show their child affection and praise for accomplishments but criticism and cruelty for their failures or inadequacies.
 As a result, children learn to equate success and achievement with love.
 This can lead to the belief that they are never enough, no matter what they do.

 Sibling vs. Sibling.
 The narcissistic parent often forces family members to choose sides, with the “right” side being the narcissist’s side.
 A narcissistic parent may favor one child (Golden Child) over the other (Scapegoat), causing family rifts long into adulthood.
 Love is limited in this family dynamic and the narcissist can only show affection to one child at a time.